-Sauna cleanses your skin by opening your pores and triggering an intense sweat that flushes impurities and byproducts from deep within the skin tissue.
+Sauna cleanses your skin by opening your pores and triggering a deep sweat that flushes toxins, impurities, and byproducts from deep within the skin tissue.

 Yes, infrared saunas are great for your skin.
 An infrared sauna heats the body directly using light waves called ‘infrared energy’.
-This differs from a traditional sauna that heats the air around the body – that then in turn heats the body.
+This is different to a traditional sauna that heats the air around the body – that then in turn heats the body.

 However, the results from the two are the same.
 Both types of sauna trigger an all-over healthy sweat that gets to work cleaning and rejuvenating the skin.
-Check out the best infrared saunas of 2021 – click here.
+Check out the Best Infrared Saunas of 2023.

 If you have sensitive skin, or any type of skin condition, you should consult a healthcare professional for advice before taking a sauna.

 Saunas are suitable for the vast majority of people, but if you have any concerns you should talk to a doctor.
 For more information see our post on – Is Sauna Safe?

 Some people with sensitive skin produce sweat with a higher level of salt.
 This high salt sweat can lead to irritation.
 And, people with the skin condition rosacea should consult a dermatologist before taking a sauna.

 There is no evidence to say that saunas are good for wrinkles.
 Beware of sites that claim otherwise.
 They may however help prevent wrinkles by flushing out the toxins and impurities that contribute to the formation of wrinkles.

 Sauna therapy can help alleviate the symptoms of psoriasis and eczema, especially infrared sauna.
 Infrared light energy has been shown to reduce inflammation, cleanse the skin, and increase circulation to the affected areas.